geosolutions-it/MapStore2/docs/user-guide/widgets.md

 * The widget **Description**

 !!!
 Note
-    None of these options are mandatory, you can add the widget to the map without filling in these fields.
+    None of these fields are mandatory, it is possible to save/add the widget to the map without filling them.

 An example of chart widget could be: